ipvive/bridgebot/README.md

 # Install the main package in editable mode
 pip install -e .
 How to Run the Simulation
 The best way to verify that the core components are working is to run the backend servers and the main simulation script.
-This requires three separate terminal windows.
+This requires four separate terminal windows.

 Terminal 1: Start the Replay Buffer Server